 This is the second part of an article on the differences and overlaps between being highly sensitive and autistic (which I see as two types of being neurodivergent).
 The first part of this article – my journey figuring out that my quirks and sensitivities are not just high sensitivity – is here.
-And this one … Continue reading Inheriting neurodivergent traits: blending the highly sensitive with the autistic, in a family (2)
+And this one … Continue reading How neurodivergent traits blend in a family.
+Inheriting the highly sensitive, the autistic, both, or neither.

 My health-food obsessed atheist Jewish friend has a mantra: Your diet is the religion of your body.
 I'm not quite sure what he means by that.
 But let's say that he means that food is important.
 Amen.
 I would add, it is particularly important for sensitives.
 During my hippie hermit phase in the countryside, after … Continue reading Food energetics for sensitives

 ... since the one purportedly means being over-empathic and the other lacking empathy?
 Let me start by saying that both these definitions are wrong, and then tell some stories.
 The gossip Last year, a close friend of mine moved out of her ramshackle town up to Ottawa.
 She is not only diagnosed with Asperger's syndrome, … Continue reading Can an empath be autistic?